thegrill/grill/docs/source/spreadsheet_editor.rst

 Spreadsheet Editor
 ------------------

-Tabular representation of a `USD stage`_.
-Ability to quickly inspect and edit `prims`_ in bulk is the main motivation for this view to exist.
+Tabular representation of a :ref:`glossary:stage` to quickly inspect and edit :ref:`Prims <glossary:prim>` in bulk.

 Copy pasting functionality like in other spreadsheet applications should be possible (via csv clipboards).

 .. tab:: USDView